pm-harshad-mane/UserSyncAnalysis/IndexExchange.md

 - Does DSP pixel redirects back to SSP endpoint like PubMatic's `PUG`? : `NO`
 - Is there a call to SSP endpoint like PubMatic's `SPUG`? : `NO`

-- Response of the `first` request below,
+- Response of the `second` request below,
 ```
 <html>
     <head>